jacobmammoliti/ansible-role-boundary/README.md

 Requirements
 ------------

-A PostgreSQL instance that Boundary workers can reach and authenticate to.
+- A PostgreSQL instance that Boundary workers can reach and authenticate to.
+The database you plan to use must also exist.
+- Access to a KMS solution.
+This role currently only supports Google Cloud KMS.

 Role Variables
 --------------